Aalyahmonday/ytbplus/FAQ.md

 https://github.com/qnblackcat/uYouPlus/issues/360#issuecomment-1214204795

 ***
 ### Q: Should I remove the vanilla YouTube?
+Cast to TV not working?
 ❖ You don‘t have to but you should.
 However, keeping the vanilla YouTube app may cause issues with Cast to TV.

-***
-### Q: Cast to TV not working?
-❖ Remove the vanilla YouTube.
+Remove the stock YouTube app in that case.

 ***
 ### Q: I see ads when casting to TV?